system76/tech-docs/src/models/kudu6/repairs.md

 ### Steps to remove the bottom cover:

-1. Place the machine lid-side down.
-    - Use a soft surface (such as a towel) to avoid scratches.
+1. Follow the steps above to [remove the battery](#removing-the-battery).
-2. Remove the 12 bottom panel screws.
+2. Remove the 16 bottom panel screws.
-    - On the 15" model, the two back corner screws are longer than the rest (highlighted red below.)
-    - On the 17" model, all screws are the same length.
+    - The silver hinge screw (highlighted cyan below) is slightly shorter than the rest.

 ![Bottom panel screws](./img/bottom-panel-screws.webp)

-3. Lift the bottom panel off of the case.
+3. Pull the bottom panel off of the case, starting behind the battery slot.

 ## Replacing the RAM:

-The Oryx Pro 8 supports up to 64GB (2x32GB) of DDR4 SO-DIMMs running at 3200MHz.
+The Kudu 6 supports up to 64GB (2x32GB) of DDR4 SO-DIMMs running at 3200MHz.
 If you've purchased new RAM, need to replace your RAM, or are reseating your RAM, follow these steps.

 **Tools required:** Cross-head (Phillips) screwdriver
 **Time estimate:** 10 minutes